AmanyHmidan/RealTime_Project2/README.md

-This project is a multi-processing application that simulates the behaviour of distributing wheat flour aid bags to our people in northern
-Gaza strip, it mainly focusus on communication techniques between processes, which are meassge queues, shared memories, and semaphores.
+This project is a multi-processing application that simulates the behavior of distributing wheat flour aid bags to people in the northern Gaza Strip.
+It mainly focuses on communication techniques between processes, which include message queues, shared memory, and semaphores.